-The elephant quadriga is in its origins a reference to the Indian triumph of Dionysus.1 He too can be depicted in the chariot, holding a thyrsus.
+The elephant quadriga is in its origins a reference to the Indian triumph of Dionysus (Matz 1952).
+He too can be depicted in the chariot, holding a thyrsus.
 Fasciato therefore considers the possibility that he is depicted in the quadriga of Portus.
 This is problematic, she says, because the figure is not holding a thyrsus and does not have other Bacchic elements: he is holding a short stick with a human bust and perhaps a palm branch.
 A depiction is known of Antoninus Pius holding this stick.
 Fasciato however tends to think of the Genius fori vinari, carrying a herm of Dionysus.
-This Genius would thus be the link between the quadriga, the expression ad quadrigam fori vinarii in the funeral inscription of Gnaeus Sentius Felix, and the collegium genii fori vinarii.
+This Genius would thus be the link between the quadriga, the expression ad quadrigam fori vinarii in the funerary inscription of Gnaeus Sentius Felix, and the collegium genii fori vinarii.
 Fasciato regards ad quadrigam fori vinarii as a description of a religious association, and equates it with collegium genii fori vinarii.
 She could have mentioned a parallel from Reate (Rieti, Italy), the cultores Herculis Respicientis sub quadriga (CIL IX, 4673; EDR104316).
 Fasciato adds that the quadriga also gave its name to a district (vicus) in Portus.
 She adduces a religious organization from Ostia called ad Martem Ficanum as a parallel.
 L. Calpurnius Chius was magister ad Martem Ficanum (CIL XIV, 309).
 A vicus may have been named after a statue of Mars.
 Meiggs argues that we must think of a public cult of Mars Ficanus, with the cult centre not far to the north of Acilia (Meiggs 1973, 343).
 This he bases on the place of discovery of an inscription with a dedication to Mars Ficanus, found in 1952 (EDR031415).

 Click to enlarge.
 Relief of a harbour scene on a sarcophagus in the Vatican Museum